wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/5-configure-phone-policies.md

 1. Select **Save**

-## Configure Inbound call blocking
+## Configure inbound call blocking

 In some scenarios, you may want to block specific inbound calls at the tenant level.
 For example, if a specific phone number is constantly spam calling.